Papa Noël Nedule: 1962–1964: First European excursion and African Jazz

-Members of Le Grand Kallé's African Jazz on a bus returning from Liège, Belgium, on 27 March 1960—four years before Papa Noël would join the band in 1964.

 Following their return to Brazzaville, Les Bantous de la Capitale achieved significant success on both sides of the Congo River.
 Their performances in 1963, particularly their Saturday night shows, attracted large crowds.
 At the time, Papa Noël, aged 22, was rapidly emerging as a central figure in the Congolese rumba scene.
 Meanwhile, African Jazz, founded by Joseph Kabasele (also known as Le Grand Kallé or Kalle Jeff), known for its historic hit "Indépendance Cha-Cha", had suffered a substantial rift.
 Key members, such as Tabu Ley Rochereau, Nico Kasanda, and Roger Izeidi, had parted ways to form African Fiesta.
 Faced with the inability to rely on African Jazz for entertainment at his wedding, Kabasele enlisted Les Bantous de la Capitale for the occasion.
 However, following their performance at the Zoological Garden in Léopoldville, rumors circulated suggesting that Papa Noël was contemplating a departure from Les Bantous de la Capitale to join African Jazz.
 In 1964, disturbed by the rumors and still inexperienced in handling public scrutiny, Papa Noël decided to leave Les Bantous de la Capitale behind.
 He relocated to Léopoldville, where he was soon approached by Kabasele, and accompanied him to Bukavu in the eastern Belgian Congo.
 There, they encountered Jean "Jeannot" Bombenga, a former African Jazz singer struggling to sustain his new group, Vox Africa.
 Kabasele and Bombenga subsequently consolidated their efforts, with Papa Noël integrating into the reformed African Jazz.